amadevstudio/yau-ts/README.md

 You must have Redis to keep user state

+## A working bot example on the framework

+You can find out what I build with the framework on <https://github.com/amadevstudio/chacma-bot>

 ## Simple demo example

 Just use render to show your state, as well as other useful functions!
 The example shows the setup, i18n and how render method works.